Updated on 16 June 2021. Estimated reading time: over 12 minutes

 At least four significant privacy legislation fronts are worth mentioning:

-- The California Consumer Privacy Act and N.Y.'s SHIELD
+- The California Consumer Privacy Act, the California Privacy Rights Act, and N.Y.'s SHIELD

 - The 2008 Illinois Biometric Protection Act (BIPA) and the 25 January 2019 ruling in the Rosenbach v.
 Six Flags Entertainment Corporation case.

 - The anti-surveillance ordinance signed on 6 May 2019 by San Francisco's Board of Supervisors.

 The California Consumer Privacy Act (CCPA) is a bill passed in June 2018.
 It enhances privacy rights and consumer protection for residents of California.
 The CCPA becomes effective on 1 January 2020.

 California is the fifth-largest economy in the world and home to many tech giants.

 It is also traditionally a trend-setting state for data protection and privacy in the U.S.

 Effective on 1 January 2020, the law is frequently presented as a potential model for a U.S. data privacy law.

 In that sense, the CCPA has the potential to become as consequential as the GDPR.

 The regulation inspires many national laws outside the E.U., including Chile, Japan, Brazil, South Korea, Argentina, and Kenya.